allioux/ml-playground/README.md

 ## Examples

 The examples folder contains two NLP applications based on the Transformer model.
 They can be run with the command `python -m examples.<example name>` which will display the available features.
-They both come with pretrained weights and with an integration with the Language Interpretability Tool[^3].
-Note that weights need additional training.
+They both come with pretrained weights and with an integration with the Language Interpretability Tool[^3] which allows to visualise attention weights among other informations.

 ### Language Model

 A language model based on a decoder-only Transformer.
 It has been trained on the Tiny Stories[^4] corpus which consists of short-length stories written in basic English.

+For example, when prompted with "Once upon a time", it generates the following text:

+> Once upon a time, there was a little girl named Lily.
+She loved to play outside in the sunshine.
+One day, she went to the park to play on the swings.
+She saw a boy sitting on a bench.
+>
+> "Hi, little girl!
+What are you doing here?" replied the boy.
+>
+>"I'm looking for something to do," replied Lily.
+>
+>The boy smiled and said, "That's a great idea, little girl.
+Would you like to play with me?"
+>
+>Lily was so happy and said, "Yes, please!"
+>
+>The boy gave her a big hug and said, "You're welcome, little girl.
+I'm glad I could join you."
+>
+>Lily and the boy spent the day playing together in the sunshine.

 ### Translator

 A simple translation model powered by a Transformer which translates English sentences to French sentences.
 It has been trained on the English-to-French corpus of the [Tatoeba](https://tatoeba.org) project released under [CC-BY 2.0 FR](https://creativecommons.org/licenses/by/2.0/fr/).

+For example, the sentence
+> She saw a boy sitting on a bench.

+is correctly translated to
+> Elle vit un garçon assis sur un banc.

+Note that this model remains quite unreliable due to the small size of its dataset.

 ## References